The 6 Benefits of Treadmill Training

 Here are six reasons why treadmills aren't as bad as they're made out to be:

-- Treadmills are easier on your joints.
+- Treadmill training is easier on your joints.

 The treadmill offers a softer surface than the road outside.
 Just watch someone run on a treadmill and you'll see how much give there is in the baseboard.
 Obviously, it's not the same as aqua-running, but for a high mileage week, putting some of those miles on the treadmill might ease some aches.